 What Is the BARF Diet?

-The BARF diet for dogs typically includes a combination of raw meat, bones, offal (organ meats), and a mix of vegetables and fruits.
-The diet is carefully balanced to ensure that dogs receive the right proportions of protein, fats, and carbohydrates, along with essential vitamins and minerals.
+The BARF diet for dogs typically includes a combination of raw meat, bones, offal (organ meats), and a mix of vegetables and fruit.
+The diet is carefully balanced to ensure that dogs receive the right proportions of protein, fats and carbohydrates, along with essential vitamins and minerals.
 This balance is crucial for maintaining a dog’s overall health and preventing nutritional deficiencies.

 Key Components of the BARF Diet